Explore the Agenda

 • Aligning internal data collection workflows across regions by clarifying what information California rules require and how to capture it on projects outside the state

-4:00 pm Fireside Chat: Bridging Owner Ambitions with Construction Reality to Align on Sustainability Targets & Delivery Expectations
+4:00 pm Panel: Bridging Owner Ambitions with Construction Reality to Align on Sustainability Targets & Delivery Expectations

 Global Sustainability Leader, DPR Construction